 This proposed rule continues to focus on the North Slope from Barrow to Point Hope because Steller's eiders from the listed Alaska breeding population are known to breed and migrate there.
 These regulations are designed to address several ongoing eider management needs by clarifying for subsistence users that (1) Service law enforcement personnel have authority to verify species of birds possessed by hunters, and (2) it is illegal to possess any species of bird closed to harvest.
-This rule also describes how the Service's existing authority of emergency closure will be implemented, if necessary, to protect Steller's eiders.
+This rule also describes how the Service's existing authority of emergency closure would be implemented, if necessary, to protect Steller's eiders.
 We are always willing to discuss regulations with our partners on the North Slope to ensure protection of closed species as well as provide subsistence hunters an opportunity to harvest migratory birds in a way that maintains the culture and traditional harvest of the community.
-The regulations pertaining to bag checks and possession of illegal birds are deemed necessary to verify that no closed eider species are taken during the legal subsistence hunt.
+The proposed regulations pertaining to bag checks and possession of illegal birds are deemed necessary to monitor the number of closed eider species taken during the subsistence hunt.

 The Service is aware of and appreciates the considerable efforts by North Slope partners to raise awareness and educate hunters on Steller's eider conservation via the bird fair, meetings, radio shows, signs, school visits, and one-on-one contacts.
-We also recognize that no listed eiders have been documented shot from 2009 through 2012, even though Steller's eiders nested in the Barrow area during that time.
-One Steller's eider and one spectacled eider were found shot during the summer of 2013; both incidents were investigated by the Service.
-No listed eiders were found or reported shot in 2014.
-The Service acknowledges progress made with the other eider conservation measures including partnering with the North Slope Migratory Bird Task Force for increased waterfowl hunter awareness, continued enforcement of the regulations, and inseason verification of the harvest.
+We also recognize that no listed eiders have been documented shot from 2009 through 2012; however, one Steller's eider and one spectacled eider were found shot during the summer of 2013, and one Steller's eider was found shot in 2014.
+In 2015, one spectacled eider was found dead, and it appeared to have been shot by a hunter.
+The Service acknowledges progress made with the other eider conservation measures, including partnering with the North Slope Migratory Bird Task Force, for increased waterfowl hunter awareness and continued enforcement of the regulations.
 To reduce the threat of shooting mortality of threatened eiders, we continue to work with North Slope partners to conduct education and outreach.
+Conservation measures are being continued by the Service, with the amount of effort and emphasis being based on regulatory adherence.
 In addition, the emergency closure authority provides another level of assurance if an unexpected number of Steller's eiders are killed by shooting (50 CFR 92.21 and 50 CFR 92.32).